amitaiassaf/B-cell-Immunodominance-Hierarchies/README.md

 <img src="/Images/HA_3.jpg" width="600">

-B cell immunodominance is phenomenon where some part of an antigen is targeted more strongly that other.
-We sought to understand what are the rules determining the immunodominance of the head versu the conserved part on the stem.
+B cell immunodominance is a phenomenon where some part of an antigen is targeted more strongly that other.
+We sought to understand what are the rules determining the immunodominance of the head versus the conserved part on the stem.
 We study the effect of three factors:

 1] Immunogen geometry.

 2] B cell precursor frequency against different HA epitopes.

-3] The initial affinity of those B cell precursors torwards their target epitope.
+3] The initial affinity of those B cell precursors towards their target epitope.

-To account for immunogen geometry, we created coarse grainded representation of four immunogen used for vaccination
+To account for immunogen geometry, we created a coarse-grained representation of four immunogens used for vaccination

 <img src="/Images/NP_1.jpg" width="600">